senaLab/SC_225a/README.md

 This is my repo for BMS225A - Data Science.
 My work is organized as follows:

-- 'code' All scripts used in analysis
+- `code` All scripts used in analysis
-- 'data' All data used for analysis
+- `data` All data used for analysis
-- 'figures' All figures produced during analysis
+- `figures` All figures produced during analysis